appwrite/appwrite/docs/deployment/digitalocean.md

 ## Step 1 - Create a Droplet

 What is a Droplet?
-DigitalOcean Droplet are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
-Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.
+DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
+Each Droplet is a server that you can use, either standalone or as part of a larger, cloud-based infrastructure.
  This droplet then can be used to run our Appwrite server

 After you create an account or login to your account, there will be a project on the homepage like this :